 Inequality in the cocoa chain and the resulting extreme poverty are the root cause of modern slavery, child labor and deforestation.
 Fairtrade and Tony’s Chocolonely share their vision on Living Income and use the same model for calculating the cocoa price that enables farmer to earn a living income.
 Fairtrade and Tony’s Chocolonely have improved existing models, integrate widely accepted benchmarks and research and share their insights with the chocolate industry on the living income reference price for cocoa.
 We call upon all chocolate companies to make a living income the norm and start using this model.
-In Ghana a farmer should receive $2,10 per kg cocoa and in Côte d’Ivoire $2,39 per kg cocoa (see: Fairtrade Living Income Reference Prices for Cocoa)
+In Ghana a farmer should receive $2,12 per kg cocoa and in Côte d’Ivoire $2,39 per kg cocoa (see: Fairtrade Living Income Reference Prices for Cocoa)

 The living income model has a holistic view where productivity increase, income diversification, and paying a higher price are needed to get farmers to a living income.
 This is a shared responsibility from the cocoa market players, cooperatives and farmers.

-- The costs of living are taken from the Living income benchmarks for Ghana and Cote d'Ivoire as set end 2018 by the Living income community of practice (LICOP) which is supported by GIZ/ ISEAL alliance and Sustainable Foodlab.
+The costs of living are taken from the Living income benchmarks for Ghana and Côte d'Ivoire as updated in June 2022 by the Living income community of practice (LICOP) which is supported by the GIZ/ ISEAL alliance and Sustainable Foodlab.

-For Ghana, Fairtrade calculates the same Living Income Reference Price, based on slightly different parameters.
+For Ghana, Fairtrade calculates the same Living Income Reference Price.
 For more background on the model please visit this page.
-Average from various sources (see appendix)

 Each year, Tony’s calculates and pays the additional premium that enables cocoa farmers to earn a living income.
-Paying a higher price is part of our 5 Sourcing Principles: traceable beans, a higher price, strong farmers, the long term and productivity & diversification.
-To strengthen farmer organizations, we invest additionally in the capacity of cooperatives.
+Paying a higher price is part of Tony's 5 Sourcing Principles: 100% traceable beans, a higher price, strong farmers, the long term and quality & productivity.
+To strengthen farmer organizations, we invest additionally $50 per ton in cooperatives.